caltechlibrary/cell-atlas/README.md

 Source for the "Atlas of Bacterial and Archaeal Cell Structure" by Catherine M.
 Oikonomou and Grant J. Jensen.

-This book is currently in development and has not been released.

 Table of contents
 -----------------